Feyerabend/vm/enkel0/VM.md

 	break;
 ```

-Here also the procedure return one value to the caller which is stored in the
+Here also the procedure in connection with the language will return one value to the caller
-`rval` global variable.
+which is stored in the `rval` global variable.
+Thus it is not the vm that handles this
+feature in any special instructions, but rather it is done through the compiler.

 #### passing parameters